 The 10 Best Dog Flea Treatments

 This wiki has been updated 35 times since it was first published in December of 2015.
 When it comes to the comfort, health, and safety of your furry friends, protecting them from blood-sucking pests is just as important as giving them proper nutrition and veterinary care.
 These flea treatments offer a variety of application methods ranging from topical formulas to pills and sprays, some of which can even get rid of ticks and mosquitoes.
 But always keep them out of a child's reach.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes